miyako/4d-plugin-folder-watch/README.md

 Folder Item is symlink 262144
 ```

+#### Platform considerations

-**Note**: Trashing an item qualifies as a rename event, as it is not really removed at the system level.
+On Mac, trashing an item qualifies as a rename event, as it is not really removed at the system level.

+On Windows, restoring an item from the trash or moving an item to/from a monitored folder generates create and modify events. **Moving an item across monitored folders may generate misleading events**.

 ### Example Callback